atomantic/DeforumStableDiffusionLocal/README.md

 ### Slowly-Grokking is bit of a bodger.
+I don't know the best way to do anything or how to contribute to other's projects in an effective way, but I am more than happy to help if I can.
 ### real credit goes to those that have done the work before me

 Features added: